marc-wagner/cli_text_search/CONTRIBUTING.rst

 #.
 Go to the web page of your fork and click |contribute button|
    to send your changes for review.

-   .. todo:: if you are using GitHub, you can uncomment the following paragraph

       Find more detailed information in `creating a PR`_.
 You might also want to open the PR as a draft first and mark it as ready for review after the feedbacks